 Astral Projections: Publication

-This publication considers ways that mundane states of grief become coded in the act of looking, moving through the world, and documented by vernacular photography.
-The publication contains a series of printed cell phone photographs, reproduced emails used to communicate passing moments, and a writing printed on the inside of the cover.
-This publication is printed by risograph and xerography.
+The publication contains a series of printed cell phone photographs, reproduced emails, and a writing printed on the inside of the cover.
+The cover of the publication is printed by risograph and the internal photographs and text is printed by xerography.

-Made in collaboration with Los Angeles Contemporary Archive (LACA) 2017.
+Risograph and assembly done in collaboration with Los Angeles Contemporary Archive (LACA) 2017.
 With a special thanks to Cal Tabuena-Frolli, Hailey Loman, and Garrett Hallman for essential production support, direction, and thoughts.